 For more information on this topic, click below to read this electronic book or download individual chapters:

 This project was conceived of by STEM and Data Management Librarian Renee Walsh during the Fall 2020 semester.
-The team members of the project are librarians Renee Walsh and Hilary Kraus.
+The team members of the project are librarians Renee Walsh, Jennifer Chaput, and Carolyn Mills.
 The collection aims to offer books outside of the library's traditional collecting scope (popular personal growth titles, popular self-help, popular psychology titles, etc.) which are part of nurturing the growth and advancement of the whole student.
 The Wellness Guide and Digital Library aims to support UConn students' success by providing easily accessible and introductory level information about mental health and wellness.

 In the process of creation of this guide, we consulted with UConn SHaW (Student Health & Wellness) Staff and asked them for book recommendations around the theme of mental health and wellness.
 It is our hope that students, faculty, and staff are able to connect with new ideas about wellness through this collection.
 Finally, we want to destigmatize the shame of discussing mental health for university students, graduate students, faculty, and staff.